-Following one of its key business strategies of sourcing merchandise directly from low-cost suppliers, the Corporation relies heavily on imported goods, the majority of which are imported from China.
+Following one of its key business strategies of sourcing merchandise directly from low-cost suppliers, the Corporation relies on imported goods, mainly from China but overall from over 25 different countries.
 Imported goods are generally less expensive than domestic goods and contribute significantly to favourable profit margins.
-Imported merchandise could become more expensive or unavailable, or deliveries could be subject to longer lead times, for a number of reasons, including: (a) disruptions in the flow of imported goods due to factors such as raw material shortages, labour shortages, work stoppages and strikes, suppliers going out of business, factory closures resulting from changes in the economic or regulatory landscape of the country of origin, inflation, natural disasters, unusually adverse weather, pandemic or epidemic outbreaks (such as COVID-19), political unrest in foreign countries and international conflicts, including the current conflict between Russia and Ukraine, or the increased tensions between China and the Western countries; (b) further consolidation in the shipping industry, which could lead to even tighter shipping capacity and steeper rate increases; (c) economic instability and international disputes; (d) increases in the cost of purchasing or shipping foreign merchandise resulting from Canada's failure to maintain normal trade relationships with foreign countries; (e) increases in tariffs or the elimination of existing preferential tariffs on goods originating from certain countries, including China, restrictive changes to import quotas, and other adverse protectionist trade measures; and (f) changes in currency exchange rates or policies and local economic conditions, including inflation in the country of origin.
-The development of one or more of these factors could materially adversely affect the Corporation's business and financial results.
+Imported merchandise could become more expensive or unavailable, or deliveries could be subject to longer lead times, for a number of reasons, including: (a) disruptions in the flow of imported goods due to factors such as raw material shortages, labour shortages, work stoppages and strikes, suppliers going out of business, factory closures resulting from changes in the economic or regulatory landscape of the country of origin, inflation, natural disasters, unusually adverse weather, pandemic or epidemic outbreaks, political unrest in foreign countries and international conflicts, including the increased tensions between China and the Western countries: (b) further consolidation in the shipping industry, which could lead to even tighter shipping capacity and steeper rate increases; (c) economic instability and international disputes; (d) increases in the cost of purchasing or shipping foreign merchandise resulting from Canada's failure to maintain normal trade relationships with foreign countries; (e) increases in tariffs or the elimination of existing preferential tariffs on goods originating from certain countries, including China, restrictive changes to import quotas, and other adverse protectionist trade measures and (f) changes in currency exchange rates or policies and local economic conditions, including inflation in the country of origin.
+The materialization or development of one or more of these factors could materially adversely affect the Corporation's business and financial results.